bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

 Blob storage supports block blobs, append blobs, and page blobs.
 Block blobs are the most commonly used, and that's what is used in this quickstart.

 To upload a file to a blob, get a reference to the blob in the target container.
-Once you have the blob reference, you can upload data to it by using [Cloud​Block​Blob.​Upload​From​FileAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblockblob.uploadfromfileasync).
+Once you have the blob reference, you can upload data to it by using [Cloud Block Blob.
+Upload From FileAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblockblob.uploadfromfileasync).
 This operation creates the blob if it doesn't already exist, or overwrites it if it does already exist.

 The sample code creates a local file to be used for the upload and download, storing the file to be uploaded as **fileAndPath** and the name of the blob in **localFileName**.
 The following example uploads the file to your container called **quickstartblobs**.